 Alison speaks regularly at conferences for writers and publishers and at many literary festivals.
 She has run seminars for The Society of Authors on how to best work with agents and publishers, and trained generations of publishers to promote books and writing.
 In 2007 she received the prestigious Pandora Award, presented annually to a woman who has made a valuable contribution to the publishing industry.

-Alison leads the modules Marketing in Publishing and Working with Authors, as well as managing the Dissertation component of the MA.
+Alison leads the module SHARE: Strategic Marketing and Sales, as well as managing the Publishing Dissertation component of the MA.

 Anna Faherty is a senior lecturer on the Publishing MA and also runs her own content development and digital publishing consultancy.
-Working across the publishing, museum and charity sectors.
-Her varied professional experience is built around a desire to develop and implement high quality publishing and communications projects, which deliver non-financial outcomes as well as sustainable profits.
+Working across the publishing, museum and charity sectors, she is dedicated to developing and implementing high quality publishing and communications projects, which deliver non-financial outcomes as well as sustainable profits.

 Anna has senior management experience as director of a multi-million pound publishing division and trustee of a small independent museum.
 She has held editorial positions within major academic publishers, including Pearson Education, Palgrave Macmillan and Hodder Education, and her current client list includes the Design Museum, Jeans for Genes, Oxford University Press, Quercus Publishers, the Royal Observatory Greenwich, the V&A Museum, Time Out and Taylor & Francis.
 She works on both print and digital projects, and has recently developed content for the Royal Botanic Gardens, Kew's official iPhone app and the National Maritime Museum's tablet-based mobile learning project.

-The author of a number of online management skills courses for professional bodies (published by Nelson Croom), Anna runs training courses for publishers and has a postgraduate certificate in Teaching and Learning in Higher Education and is a recipient of Kingston's Technology Enhanced Learning award.
+The author of a number of award-winning management skills courses for professional bodies (published by Nelson Croom), Anna also runs training courses for publishers.
+She has a postgraduate certificate in Teaching and Learning in Higher Education and is a recipient of Kingston's Technology Enhanced Learning award.

-Anna leads the modules Product Development and Editorial Management and Global Rights and International Publishing, as well as managing the Practical Project component of the MA.
+Anna leads the module CREATE: The Business of Publishing, as well as managing the Practical Publishing Project component of the MA.
 She is also Editor in Chief of the Kingston Publishing blog.